aleph2c/miros/docs/_sources/quickstart.rst.txt

   object will interact with the Sprinkler and OpenWeatherMapCityDetails objects.
   (dashed lines)

-Each of the objects will be a type of miros ActiveObject, so they will:

-  * be able to subscribe and post events.
-  * run in their own thread
-  * be pre-instrumented with sensible logging (for trouble shooting and documentation)
+We will use three different statecharts, one per object in the above diagram.
+Having independent objects interface in a statechart is called orthogonality in statechart theory.

 .. _quickstart-figuring-out-what-information-will-be-passed-around:

 Figuring out what Information will be Passed Around
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-So let's look at our high level design again and think about them as cells.
-They manage their own clocks and their own internal states, but they need to pass simple messages to one another in the form of ``miros.Events``.

-Lets wave our hands and assume the inner parts of the cells are working, but we want to see how the cells communicate with one another.
+Let's wave our hands an assume that the three active objects used in this designed have been built already and are working, but we want to figure out how they will communicate with one another.

+David Harel called such a thing, a ``statocol`` (state protocol):  what information will the statecharts need to share, so as a group, they will achieve our design goal; and give us our networked sprinkler:

 .. image:: _static/sprinkler_high_level.svg
     :target: _static/sprinkler_high_level.pdf
     :align: center

-What information should they share?
-Let's drill in a bit.

 We need to figure out how to call the open weather api, with a city id, before it will return weather information for its location.
 This is the problem the ``OpenWeatherMapCityDetails`` object solves: it will provide the city id when we give it the city and country names of where we have placed the sprinkler.

-The high level event interface of the ``OpenWeatherMapCityDetails`` object will look like this:
+A rough sketch of the ``OpenWeatherMapCityDetails`` object will look like this:

 .. image:: _static/open_weather_map_city_details_medium.svg
     :target: _static/open_weather_map_city_details_medium.pdf